tanahildebrand/Challenge_Election_Results/README.md

   Winning Percentage: 73.8%
   ```
 ## Summary
 The exact script can be reused again for another similar election without any coding changes.
-The use of the "os.path.join" logic will allow a new file to be referenced as long as the folder hierarcy of the file and the script remain the same.
+The use of the "os.path.join" logic will allow a new file to be referenced as long as the folder hierarcy of the script and data remain the same.
 The voting data file (csv format) should be in a folder called "Resources" which lives in the same folder as the script.
 In addition, a blank folder called "analysis" should live at this level to allow for the output.
+A copy of the gitignore file should live here as well.

 As example, I copied the original analysis, keeping the script, gitignore file, and the two folders (Resources/analysis).
 I then added 100 extra votes to the original data to mock up new results, and saved it in the Resources folder.
 When I rerun the script, I am provided updated outcomes.
   ```